 "Only 1 mule and 39 shy"

-I started a very small garden in 2007 and in early 2008 Jay Pierce gave me a seed catalog.
-I asked Jay if there were any vegetables he wanted to offer the guests at Lucky's that he was unable to purchase from other vendors?
-Thus was born "Schicker's Acre", Jay's glorious name for my garden.
-My idea is to grow hard to find vegetables, from kolhrobi to black cherry tomatoes...and I'm always on the lookout for new or interesting vegetable varieties.
+I started a very small garden in 2007 and in early 2008 former Lucky 32 Executive Chef Jay Pierce gave me a seed catalog.
+I asked him if there were any vegetables he wanted to offer the guests at Lucky's that he was unable to purchase from other vendors?
+Thus was born "Schicker's Acre."
+My idea is to grow hard to find vegetables, from kohlrabi to black cherry tomatoes ... and I'm always on the lookout for new or interesting vegetable varieties. ~Mark Schicker

 Guilford College Farm

 Korey Erb and his team at the Guilford College Farm in Greensboro sold their first batch of yellow squash to the dining hall in 2011.
 By any and all measures, the first year at the Guilford College Farm was a complete success, and Guilford College campus enjoyed just-picked, “hyper-local” produce throughout the 2011-2012 school year.
 Lettuce, tomatoes, cucumbers, mixed greens, peppers and a variety of other produce thrived in the carefully tended soil, and were quickly consumed by students, faculty and staff who appreciated the wonderfully fresh offerings.
 It’s been exciting to have a working farm on campus for the first time since 1943, when WWII interrupted a tradition that had lasted more than seventy years.

 Today, thanks to changes big and small, the farm is poised to grow and sell twice as much food in the coming years to the college, local CSA groups and to local restaurants including Lucky 32 Southern Kitchen.
 Visit their website to read more about the Guilford College Farm and Guilford College Sustainable Practices.

 Homeland Creamery in Julian